 You can use fresh peaches in this cake, and it tastes amazing!
 Yet it’s just as good as a “pantry staple” cake, made with canned peaches and of course canned Old El Paso green chiles.

 Grease and sugar a bundt pan or tube pan.
 Then scoop the batter into the pan and bake for 80+ minutes.

 The exterior crust comes comes out of the oven golden and glistening, due to the sugar coating.
 Yet the inside is moist, buttery, and bursting with smoky sweet goodness!

 Our Green Chile Peach Pound Cake makes an extraordinary treat for spring and summer.
 Serve it on its own, or with a scoop of vanilla ice cream.

 Disclosure: This post is sponsored by Old El Paso.
 All opinions are my own.

 Green Chile Peach Pound Cake

-- Preheat the oven to 350 degrees F. Grease a 10-15 cup capacity with butter or shortening.
+- Preheat the oven to 350 degrees F. Grease a 10 to 15-cup capacity bundt or tube pan with butter or shortening.
 Then add a few tablespoons of sugar to the pan and shake it around to coat the pan on all sides.

-Place the butter and sugar in the bowl of an electric mixer.
+- Place the butter and sugar in the bowl of an electric stand mixer.
 Beat on high to the butter and sugar until very light and fluffy, about 5 minutes.